DrJohnMelville/Pdf/README.md

 - [Freetype](http://freetype.org/license.html) via [SharpFont](https://github.com/Robmaister/SharpFont) is
 used for font file parsing.
 This is the only native code dependency in the project, and much as I know it will make portability a headache, this was a necessity.
 PDF allows a lot of different font formats and writing parsers for them all would have added another year to the project.
-This is a genuine NuGet dependency.
+I forked SharpFont into the repository so I could fix some bugs arround finding the native DLLs.
 Freetype is licensed under GPL and a BSD-style FreeType License.
 SharpFont is licensed under the MIT license.
 - [JpegLibrary](https://github.com/yigolden/JpegLibrary) is the source of my JPEG parsing code.
-I "forked" this library into my own codebase in Melville.JpegLibrary.
+I forked this library into my own codebase in Melville.JpegLibrary.
 I have added some bugfixes and other features to this code to make it parse some of the unusual JPEG images this project had introduced me to.
 JpegLibrary is licensed under the MIT License.
-- My JPEG2000 parser is another "unofficial fork" of [csj2k](https://github.com/cureos/csj2k).
+- My JPEG2000 parser is another unofficial fork of [csj2k](https://github.com/cureos/csj2k).
 I made some superficial modifications to make it library play nicer with the stream based filter paradigm which is fairly fundamental to PDF.
 CSJ2k is licensed under th BSD license.